swcarpentry/r-novice-gapminder/07-functions.md

 In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.

+> ## What is a function? {.callout}
+>
+> Functions gather a sequence of operations into a whole, preserving it for ongoing use.
+Functions provide:
+>
+> * a name we can remember and invoke it by
+> * relief from the need to remember the individual operations
+> * a defined set of inputs and expected outputs
+> * rich connections to the larger programming environment
+>
+> As the basic building block of most programming languages, user-defined functions constitute "programming" as much as any single abstraction can.
+If you have written a function, you are a computer programmer.
+>

 ### Defining a function